Pool and profiles

 Furthermore you can edit each profile of the list manually or enter a new profile with a click on New entry via an input mask.
 Manually entered profiles always receive opt-out (confirmed) as default permission.
 The history (entry, confirmation, deregistration, etc.) of each profile can also be viewed in the editing mask.

-In the profile history the delivered eMailings are listed with date and delivery status (St.).
+The profile history lists the delivered e-mailings with date and delivery status (St.), as well as filled and sent forms.
 Either the mailings have the status OK for delivered or HB for hardbounce.
 Depending on the selected data storage, openings (Open) and or multiple openings (M.-Open) of the mailing as well as clicks (Kl.), multiple clicks (M.-Kl.) with date and time are listed.
 If data is stored anonymously, no openings and clicks are displayed.

 All delivered eMailings are listed under the tab History/EMailings.

-Information such as salutation, name, eMail address, postal address and other contact information of the profile are stored in the basic data.
+In the Basic data, information such as title, name, email address, postal address and other contact information of the profile is stored.

 Profile: Tab Without relation